 iCloud is Apple's cloud service that allows customers to access their music, photos, documents, and more from all their devices. iCloud also enables customers to back up their iOS devices to iCloud.
 With the iCloud service, customers can set up an iCloud.com email account. iCloud email domains can be @icloud.com, @me.com and @mac.com.
 All iCloud content data stored by Apple is encrypted at the location of the server.
-When third-party vendors are used to store data, Apple never gives them the encryption keys.
 Apple retains the encryption keys in its U.S. data centers.

 iCloud is a customer based service.
-Requests for iCloud data must include the relevant Apple ID/ account email address.
+Requests for iCloud data must include the relevant Apple ID/account email address.
 If the Apple ID/account email address are unknown, Apple requires customer information in the form of full name and phone number, and/or full name and physical address to identify the subject Apple account.
 Where only a phone number or Apple ID/account email address are provided, available information for verified accounts associated with these criteria may be produced.